ioki-mobility/summaraizer/README.md

 # summaraizer

-Summarizes comments from a variety of sources, such as GitHub issues, GitLab issues, Slack threads, Reddit threads, and more using AI models from different providers, such as Ollama, Anthropic, OpenAI and Google.
+Summarizes comments from a variety of sources, such as GitHub issues, GitLab issues, Slack threads, Reddit threads, and more using AI models from different providers, such as Ollama, Anthropic, OpenAI, Mistral and Google.

 ## Usage